-Frolic through blooming rose gardens and galavant around the Riverfront Recapture parks.
-Join an outdoor yoga class, watch the rowers on the Connecticut River, and jam to live music.
-Embrace Hartford’s rich New England history throughout the city’s many museums, like The Mark Twain House & Museum.
-Then, enjoy a night out downtown with a Broadway production at the Bushnell Performing Arts Center.
+Of course, we always try to embrace Hartford’s rich New England history throughout the city’s many museums, like The Mark Twain House & Museum, our favorite in the city.
+Meanwhile, culture vultures can enjoy a night out downtown with a Broadway production at the Bushnell Performing Arts Center.

 The Mark Twain House & Museum

-History and literature fans, kick off your Connecticut explorations with a stop at The Mark Twain House & Museum.
+History and literature fans, let’s kick off our Connecticut explorations with a stop at The Mark Twain House & Museum.
 Just off of Farmington Avenue, this 19th-century Victorian Gothic home was Twain’s residence from 1874 to 1891.
 It features 16,000 artifacts, tours, and events to learn about the literary genius and lifestyle of “the father of American literature.”

-You can even get an intimate peek into Twain’s personal life by reading letters he wrote to his wife and editors.
+We loved the opportunity to get an intimate peek into Twain’s personal life by reading letters he wrote to his wife and editors.
 Take the Living History Tour for an immersive experience led by an actor playing Twain, or his wife, Olivia Clemens.

 Connecticut Science Center

-In the Health Lab, your kiddo will feed Esther the Digester to see how diet affects the body, roleplay in the ambulance, and have a dancing challenge to measure heartbeat.
+In the Hartford HealthCare Health Lab, your kiddo will feed Esther the Digester to see how diet affects the body, roleplay in the ambulance, and have a dancing challenge to measure heartbeat.

 Wadsworth Atheneum Museum of Art

-Sweeping marble staircases and grand high ceilings greet you as you enter the Wadsworth.
-Study famous pieces like Andy Warhol’s Early Colored Jackie and the European collection’s array of surrealist works by Claude Monet and Salvador Dali.
+Sweeping marble staircases and grand high ceilings greet us as we enter the Wadsworth Atheneum Museum of Art.
+We were entranced by famous pieces like Andy Warhol’s Early Colored Jackie and the European collection’s array of surrealist works by Claude Monet and Salvador Dali—one of our favorite artists of all time.

 Browse the extensive exhibit of European decorative pieces, like Jeremias Ritter’s Nautilus Cup, a tiny man riding a pearly-shelled snail.
 Appreciate American art like the 1848 self-portrait of the museum’s founder, Daniel Wadsworth.